Realtime Lua as programmable glue in LV2

 Build / install

-git clone https://git.open-music-kontrollers.ch/lv2/moony.lv2 cd moony.lv2 meson -Dbuild-zimple-ui=true build cd build ninja -j4 sudo ninja install ninja test
+git clone https://git.open-music-kontrollers.ch/lv2/moony.lv2 cd moony.lv2 meson -Dbuild-inline-disp=true build cd build ninja -j4 ninja test sudo ninja install

-If no environment variable is defined, the default fallback invocation commands are defined as follows:
+If no environment variable is defined, the default fallback editor is ‘vi’, as it must be part of every POSIX system.

 Whenever you save the Lua source, the plugin will try to just-in-time compile and inject it.
-Potential warnings and errors are reported in the plugin host’s log.
+Potential warnings and errors are reported in the plugin host’s log and the UI itself.

 This is free software: you can redistribute it and/or modify it under the terms of the Artistic License 2.0 as published by The Perl Foundation.